HASH1da1/icollet/README.md

-# ICO wallet lookup tool.
+# CC(CryptCurrency) wallet lookup tool.

-This is ICO wallet lookup tool for Firefox Web Extension.
+This is Crypt Currency wallet lookup tool for Firefox Web Extension.

 This is a trial project for me.